elitelinux/hack-space/README.md

 What is HackSpace:
 =========================
-It´s a Fork modified respecting licensing, regarding orientation and improvements in innovation concept of the app GLPI This app will be Oriented to: Management of the Smart Cities, Ideas for Social Innovation, entrepreneurial ideas, Coordination and Clusters Business, Living Labs and control in government sectors.
+It´s a Fork modified respecting licensing, regarding orientation and improvements in innovation concept of the app GLPI This app will be Oriented to: Management of the Smart Cities, Ideas for Social Innovation, entrepreneurial ideas, Coordination and Clusters Business, Living Labs and control in Government sectors.
+GLPI is a combined resource management, incident management, problem management, project management, Contracts Management and trouble ticket software geared specifically at the IT industry.
+Even you can track your inventory of IOT/IOE(by SNMP with pluggins of the OCS Inventory NG and Nagios) With implementation, customization and service options ranging from a fast-to-deploy “powered-by” application marketplace, to an integrated white-label marketplace, or a completely custom storefront, Has a potencial of the high integration with Perl, Python and others trough RPC.
+You could implement your API's with GLPI, and do all the development work to get your own CRM, ERP, Trackin Dashboard, and others running quickly and painlessly.
-This App will help you to your Smart Cities projects for make your city a ISO 37120:2014 Compliant This app is compatible with: ITIL 2011, ISO/IEC 20000 and PRINCE2
+This App will help you to your Smart Cities projects for make your city a ISO 37120:2014 Compliant This app is compatible with: ITIL 2011, ISO/IEC 20000 and PRINCE2 and compliant with ITIL v3

 What I need to make my HackSpace a ISO 37120:2014 compliant?
 ============================================================